Temporary Stay Permit ("Aufenthaltsgestattung")

 As an asylum seeker, you are not allowed to work as self-employed.
 If you want to work as an employee, you need to apply for a work permit.
 Read our chapter "Work Permit" to learn how you can obtain a work permit.

 You are allowed to study during your asylum procedure.
 To learn more about universities in Germany, see our chapter "University system".
-You may also start a school-based vocational training.
+You may also start school-based vocational training.
 To take part in a dual vocational training, however, you need a work permit.
-You can learn more about the vocational training system in Germany in our chapter "Dual Vocational Training" and "School-based Vocational Training."
+You can learn more about the vocational training system in Germany in our chapters "Dual Vocational Training" and "School-based Vocational Training."

 Kindergarten & School

-In principle, your children are entitled to a slot in a childcare facility, but the federal states have different regulations as to when a refugee child has the right to daycare.
+In principle, your children are legally entitled to a slot in a childcare facility, but the federal states have different regulations as to when a refugee child has the right to daycare.
 On landkarte-kinderrechte.de, you can see a map which provides you with the laws and regulations concerning daycare rights in your federal state of residence.
 For more advice, seek help from a counselling centre.
 Read more about kindergartens in Germany in our chapter "Child Care".

 In Germany, schooling is mandatory for children older than six years, but the federal states have different regulations as to when a refugee child must go to school.
 On landkarte-kinderrechte.de, you can find a map which shows the mandatory age of schooling in your federal state of residence.
 Alternatively, you can seek advice from a counselling centre.
 Find out more about the school system in Germany in our chapter "School".